pomerium/pomerium/docs/enterprise/metrics.md

    The example above has Pomerium providing metrics at port `9999` on an IP address reachable by the Pomerium Console service.

-   If you're running Pomerium Enterprise in a distributed environment where the IP address is not known at the time of deployment, you can use the locally resolvable domain name of the Pomerium host (`pomerium.local`, for example), or override this key with the environment variable `METRICS_ADDRESS`.
-We do not recommend using a FQDN as this endpoint can expose potentially sensitive information.
+   If you're running Pomerium Enterprise in a distributed environment where the IP address is not known at the time of deployment, you can use the resolvable FQDN of the Pomerium host (`pomerium0.internal.mycompany.com`, for example), or override this key with the environment variable `METRICS_ADDRESS`.
+We do not recommend exposing this endpoint to public traffic as it can contain potentially sensitive information.

 ## External Prometheus